-- We then do Priority Poker. - Or, the 5 best people for Business Value use the Fibonacci cards to estimate Business Value Points (BVPs). - These people should be the 4 Business Stakeholders and the PO. - The Implementers watch and learn. - They identify the highest BV card = 100 BVPs. - All other cards are compared to that reference story. - This should take about 1 hour.
+- · We then do Priority Poker.

+- Or, the 5 best people for Business Value use the Fibonacci cards to estimate Business Value Points (BVPs).

+- These people should be the 4

+Business Stakeholders and the PO.

+- The Implementers watch and learn.

+- They identify the highest BV story.

+Give it 100 BVPs.

+- All other cards are compared to that reference story, and voted.

+- This should take about 1 hour.

-Effort 1
+Work 1

-- We review the DOD. - The DOD identifies the work that happens in the Sprint that we must estimate with the Story Points. - This helps the estimators (of effort) estimate more consistently.
+- We review the DOD. - The DOD identifies the work that happens in the Sprint that we must estimate with the Story Points. - This helps the estimators (of effort) estimate more consistently. - Note: The estimators of BV are completely different than the estimators of Work.

-Effort 2
+Work 2

-- The SM and an outside expert pick the reference story for effort.
-It should be small, typically about 1 "ideal day" of effort, in their opinion. - These details are NOT discussed with the team. - The 5 Implementers use the Fibonacci cards to estimate the effort.
+- The SM and an outside expert pick the reference story for work.
+It should be small, typically about 1 "ideal day" of work, in their opinion. - These details are NOT discussed with the team. - The 5 Developers use the Fibonacci cards to estimate the work.
 Everyone votes regarding the full effort. - This takes about 1 hour plus, maybe 75 minutes.